 If you’d like to get your child vaccinated, you can:

-- Come to a routine office visit with your child if they are 12 or older.
+- Come to a routine office visit with your child.
 We can give them (and you, if needed!) a shot when they are here!

 Soon, we will have vaccine doses available for children ages 5-11.
 The supply will increase as the availability increases in the state.